RESULTS AVAILABLE NOW!

 Understand the Distress call and the Search call.
 Serious injury is very rare, but needs urgent action.
 For the more common injuries where people can still limp, use your common sense.
 This usually means assisting them to a road and returning to the hash-house.

-We are using the NavLight electronic punching system.
-Each team will be given two “Tags” which can be worn like a wristwatch.
+We are using using our electronic punching system.
+Each team will be given one “Tag” which can be worn on the finger.

-At each checkpoint the Tags must be inserted in the “Punch” to record your visit.
-When punching is completed (about 1 second) a red light flashes.
+At each checkpoint the Tag must be inserted in the “Punch” to record your visit.
+When punching is completed (about 1 second) a red light flashes and you will hear a beep.
 If you don’t see a light flash it is ok to repeat the punching.
-After repeated attempts and you still haven’t seen any red lights you should record the three letter code on the inside of the punch.
-Both team tags must be punched at EVERY control.
+After repeated attempts and you still haven’t seen any red lights you should record the three letter code on the board by the control unit.
+Team tag must be punched at EVERY control.

 There will be a test TAG SYSTEM at registration.
 Please take time to become familiar with the punching and the small flashing light.

-At the finish you must insert the finishing punch and have your TAGs removed to have your controls and times recorded.
+At the finish you must insert the finishing punch and have your TAG removed to have your controls and times recorded.
 Your Tag is valuable so please don’t lose it.

-Note that with the NavLight system you have to remember which controls you have visited.
+Note that with the electronic system you have to remember which controls you have visited.
 It could be possible to become confused and visit the same control twice.

-Please make sure that when the TAG is attached to your wrist it is not too tight, especially as your wrist is likely to swell during the event.
-We recommend two-finger spacing under the strap.
+Please make sure that when the TAG is attached to your finger is not too tight, especially as your finger is likely to swell during the event.

 On the course it is vital that you do not tamper or play with the punches.